EMDR Therapy for Trauma, Anxiety, and Distressing Memories

 What is EMDR?

 Eye Movement Desensitisation and Reprocessing (EMDR) is a powerful, evidence-based therapy that helps people process distressing memories, trauma, and difficult life experiences.
-EMDR can reduce the emotional intensity of past experiences and help you feel more in control of your present.
+It can reduce the emotional intensity of past events and help you feel more in control of your present — without forcing you to relive the worst moments over and over.

 How EMDR Works

-• Over time, memories that once felt overwhelming or intrusive can feel less intense, and you may notice improvements in mood, anxiety, and daily functioning.
+Over time, memories that once felt overwhelming or intrusive can lose some of their punch, and you may notice improvements in mood, anxiety, and daily functioning.

 Who EMDR Can Help